Sputnik crisis: Response

-The United States of America
+United States

 The launch spurred a series of US initiatives ranging from defense to education.
 Increased emphasis was placed on the US Navy's Project Vanguard to launch an American satellite into orbit.
 There was a renewed interest in the existing Explorer program, which launched the first American satellite into orbit on January 31, 1958.
 In February 1958, Eisenhower authorized formation of the Advanced Research Projects Agency, which was later renamed to the Defense Advanced Research Projects Agency (DARPA), within the Department of Defense (DoD) to develop emerging technologies for the US military.
 On July 29, 1958, he signed the National Aeronautics and Space Act, the creation of NASA.

 Less than a year after the Sputnik launch, Congress passed the National Defense Education Act (NDEA).
 It was a four-year program that poured billions of dollars into the US education system.
 In 1953, the government spent $153 million, and colleges took $10 million of that funding, but by 1960, the combined funding grew almost six-fold because of the NDEA.
 After the initial public shock, the Space Race began, which led to the first human launched into space, Project Apollo, and the first humans to land on the Moon in 1969.

 Campaigning in 1960 on closing the "missile gap", Eisenhower's successor, John F. Kennedy, promised to deploy 1,000 Minuteman missiles.
 That was many more ICBMs than the Soviets had at the time.
-Though Kennedy did not favor a massive US manned space program when he was in the US Senate during Eisenhower's term, public reaction to the Soviet's launch of the first human into orbit, Yuri Gagarin, on April 12, 1961, led Kennedy to raise the stakes of the Space Race by setting the goal of landing men on the Moon.
+Though Kennedy did not favor a massive US crewed space program when he was in the US Senate during Eisenhower's term, public reaction to the Soviet's launch of the first human into orbit, Yuri Gagarin, on April 12, 1961, led Kennedy to raise the stakes of the Space Race by setting the goal of landing men on the Moon.
 Kennedy claimed, "If the Soviets control space they can control the earth, as in past centuries the nation that controlled the seas dominated the continents."
 Eisenhower disagreed with Kennedy's goal and referred to it as a "stunt".
 Kennedy had privately acknowledged that the space race was a waste of money, but he knew there were benefits from a frightened electorate.
 The Space Race was less about its intrinsic importance and more about prestige and calming the public.